dsh311/Volde/README.md

 2. Inspecting loaded modules within the process.
 3. Enumerating exported functions from a module.
 4. Disassembling selected functions to analyze behavior.
+5. Using AI assistance to help interpret the disassembled function and understand its behavior.
-5. Using Lua scripts to call functions or automate analysis tasks.
+6. Using AI to construct FFI signatures and Lua scripts to invoke the function dynamically.
+7. Executing the function through Lua using **libffi**.
-6. Loading managed assemblies through the embedded .NET runtime for further experimentation.
+8. Loading managed assemblies through the embedded .NET runtime for further experimentation.

 ---

 # Project Status

 Volde is a **research prototype** created for experimentation and learning.
-The project demonstrates how runtime analysis tooling can be built by combining native code, scripting environments, and disassembly libraries.
+The project demonstrates how runtime analysis tooling can be built by combining native code, scripting environments, disassembly libraries, and AI-assisted analysis techniques.

 ---